-The boundaries between different channels to reach customers has become blurred as never before.
-Two-way contact between brands and customers is carried out through websites, desktop and mobile e-shops, social media, forums, opinion-makers, mobile applications, gaming consoles, Smart TV’s, as well as real world locations like stores, call centers and elsewhere.
+The boundaries between different channels to reach customers have become blurred like never before.
+Companies using omnichannel marketing retain, on average, 89% of their customers.
+Two-way communication between brands and customers is carried out through websites, online stores, social media, forums, mobile applications and smart devices as well as brick-and-mortar stores, call centers and elsewhere.

-To be able to communicate effectively in this new circumstances, marketers need to provide customers with consistent messages in all these places.
-Here comes an omnichannel strategy which focuses on understanding what a specific recipient wants at the time and place where he is currently located.
-Let’s take a closer look at this 3 components: customers, time and place.
+To be able to communicate effectively in these new circumstances, marketers need to provide customers with consistent messages in all communication channels.
+This is where the omnichannel strategy becomes essential.
+The goal is to understand what individual recipients want from a brand at a specific time and place.
+Let’s take a closer look at these three components: customers, time and place.

-Customers are at the center of the concept of omnichannel communication.
-We want to reach them by creating the appropriate messages for each location where they may encounter our offer or the company.
-It is estimated that a client who encounters a product in several different locations is twice as valuable as one whose relationship with the brand is based on a single channel.
-It is therefore important to know and understand their needs and lifestyles to provide them with consistent information.
+Customers are at the center of omnichannel communication.
+You want to reach them by creating appropriate messages for each location where they may interact with your brand.
+It is estimated that a client who encounters a product in several different locations is twice as valuable as the one whose relationship with the brand is based on a single channel.
+It is important to know and understand their needs and lifestyles to provide them with consistent information.

-To create the best customer experience with our brand we should provide them with interesting information right when they want it.
+To create the best customer experience with our brand, you should provide them with relevant information right when they want it.
 It is good to know at which moment they are interested in a particular product and in what circumstances they engage with your message.
-Knowledge about when they pass by your store or when they enter is also helpful.
-In all these situations you can interest them in your message by using the appropriate medium.
+In all these situations, you can draw their attention by using the appropriate communication medium.

-We need to be where our clients are and they move in an increasing number of spaces.
-The omnichannel objective is to make contact with the client at the right place with different forms of contact like e-mail, SMS, push notifications, etc. The context of this contact is very important.
+You need to be where your clients are – and they move in an increasing number of spaces.
+The omnichannel marketing objective is to make contact with the client at the right place with different forms of contact like e-mail, SMS, push notifications, etc. The context of this contact is very important.
 Are they at work or at home?
 Using a laptop or smartphone?
 Different situations require the use of different media.

 How to conduct an effective omnichannel campaign?